SvenSerneels/sprm/README.md

 The Robust M (RM) estimator
 ===========================

 RM has been implemented to be consistent with SPRM.
-It takes the same arguments, except for `eta` and `n_components`, because it does not perform dimension reduction nor variable selection.
+It takes the same arguments, except for `eta`, `n_components` and `columns`, because it does not perform dimension reduction nor variable selection.
 For the same reasons, the outputs are limited to regression outputs.
 Therefore, dimension reduction outputs like `x_scores_`, `x_loadings_`, etc. are not provided.
+For R adepts, note that a
+[cellwise robust](https://github.com/SebastiaanHoppner/CRM) version of RM has recently been introduced.

   Estimate and predict by RM: